haggqvist459/AOEM_MGE_TS/README.md

 - [ ] Local SVG code for icons in separate components
 - [ ] Theme variables for colours
 - [ ] Custom icon & splash screen
+- [ ] Stricter typing for day one dropdown options